lunaalvareez/TFG/CharacterSpotting/README.txt

 10. Optional: Open "data_info.yaml" and change names, directories, nc(name count) etc as you see fit.
 Otherwise leave them as they are.

+11. Train.ipynb: the result of the run will be saved in run/detect

+Testing:

+1. Getpredictions.py: creates in the testSet folder another file with the predictions.
+                        This folder will contain for each image an annotation file and a prediction file.

+2. WerCer.py: return the WER(word error rate) and the CER(character error rate) for the test images.